OneSignal/OneSignal-Cordova-SDK/MIGRATION_GUIDE.md

 ## Initialization

-Initialization of the OneSignal SDK is now completed through the `init` method.
+Initialization of the OneSignal SDK is now completed through the `initialize` method.
 A typical initialization now looks similar to below.

 Navigate to your index.ts file, or the first Javascript file that loads with your app.